Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses: Experimental Sequence

 \section{Experimental Sequence}

 The preparation of the molecular sample closely follows the procedures developed in our previous work \cite{Ravensbergen2018poa, Ye2022ool, Soave2023otf}.
-As a starting point, a double-degenerate mixture of $^{161}$Dy and $^{40}$K is prepared with both species spin-polarized in their lowest hyperfine states, $\ket{F,m_F}=\ket{21/2,-21/2}$ and $\ket{9/2,-9/2}$, respectively.
-This is particularly relevant in the present work, as molecules formed in the lowest hyperfine spin channel are immune against spontaneous dissociation, thus avoiding fast corresponding losses as studied for homo- and heteronuclear Feshbach molecules in Refs.~\cite{Thompson2005sdo, Jag2016lof}.
+As a starting point, a double-degenerate mixture of $^{161}$Dy and $^{40}$K is prepared with both species spin-polarized in their lowest hyperfine states, $\ket{F,m_F}=\ket{21/2,-21/2}$ and $\ket{9/2,-9/2}$, respectively. {Dimers formed in the lowest hyperfine spin channel cannot dissociate spontaneously because of the absence of energetically lower atomic pair states.
+Therefore, our system is immune against potentially fast dissociation losses as studied for homo- and heteronuclear Feshbach molecules in Refs.~\cite{Thompson2005sdo, Jag2016lof}. }

 We first prepare the double-degenerate atomic mixture at low magnetic field and then ramp the field to the vicinity of the \SI{7.3}{G}-Feshbach resonance.
 DyK molecules are subsequently associated by performing a magnetic field sweep across this resonance \cite{Chin2010fri, Soave2023otf}.
 The molecular sample obtained by this Feshbach ramp is then purified by removing the remaining atoms using a Stern-Gerlach technique \cite{Soave2023otf}.
 With this procedure, we produce a pure molecular sample of typically \SI{10000}{} DyK molecules at a temperature of around \SI{70}{nK}, with mean trap frequency $\bar\omega=2\pi\times\SI{31}{Hz}$.
 Compared with our previous work, we are now able to obtain twice the number of molecules.
 We achieve this improvement by carefully optimizing both the mixture preparation sequence and the Stern-Gerlach purification scheme.
 In particular, we perform the cleaning sequence at a detuning of $\delta B=\SI{-40}{mG}$, which is \SI{80}{mG} closer to resonance than previously, and reduces light-induced losses of molecules during the process.